 The first thing necessary is to create a SceneCity graph.
 You can think of a graph as the description of a city.
 You can have as many graphs as you want in a blend file, and you give them a unique name.
 City graphs are like any other type of graph in Blender and other software, but they manipulate data and do things specific to cities.

 In a graph are nodes, connected together via sockets.
-Each node does something specific.
-Some of them need some kind of input to work, and then they output one or more results.
+Most of them need some kind of input to work, and then they output one or more results.
 You connect nodes together, you chain them, so that you can tell what operations to perform, and in which order.
-Some nodes can create fresh new data (a new texture set, or a procedural cube mesh).
-Some nodes are useful to get data from Blender (eg. load a mesh or an image).
+Each node does something specific with the input you give it, either by connecting its input sockets, or by filling its input fields.
+Then when you executed the node it outputs either fresh new data of some kind (3d mesh, a texture...), or the input data transformed in some way.
+Some nodes are useful to get data from Blender (get a mesh, get an image...).
 Other nodes let you transform that data (eg. by instancing roads and buildings, drawing into images etc..).
-Finally other nodes let you output your transformed data back to Blender (eg. create or update a Blender mesh) or to files (eg. export an objects hierarchy to a .json file).
+Finally other nodes let you output your transformed data back to Blender (create or update a Blender mesh) or to files (export an objects hierarchy to a .json file).

 It is important to make the distinction between Blender data, and data which is internal to SceneCity.
 Therefore to avoid confusion, I will explicitly say when it’s Blender data, such as a Blender mesh, as opposed to mesh data for example, which is the internal representation of a mesh in SceneCity.